The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 I was just like many of you, with a brand new $3,000 refrigerator and a number of really ugly scratches!
 I had a housemate move out and during the process he rubbed something across the door of the refrigerator and scratched it.
 It looked really terrible, as it was perpendicular to the grain, curvy and over eight inches long.
 I was sick to my stomach every time I opened the refrigerator because the scratch was at eye level and I saw it catching the light constantly.

 I looked at replacing the door at a cost of almost $800, but it seemed too costly.
 I was resolved to live with it until I found this site.
 I read all the suggestions:

 1. 3M pads (grey and purple)

-3. Revere copper cleaner Pot and Pan cleaner
+3. Revere copper cleaner [linked by editor to product info at Amazon] Pot and Pan cleaner

 5. 00 steel wool [linked by editor to product info at Rockler]